dlcourseukzn/dlcourseukzn.github.io/pages/resources.md

 title: Resources
 ---

-#### Python Packages
-The list of Python packages needed for this course can be found in the table below.
+<h3> The list of Python packages needed for this course can be found in the table below. </h3>

 <html>